Common Options and Workflows

 -XX:-OmitStackTraceInFastThrow

 : Ensures that stack traces are emitted even on hot code paths.
-This may hurt performance if your Fuzz Test frequently throws and catches exceptions, but also helps find flaky bugs.-XX:+UseParallelGC
+This may hurt performance if your fuzz test frequently throws and catches exceptions, but also helps find flaky bugs.-XX:+UseParallelGC

 : Optimizes garbage collection for high throughput rather than low latency.-XX:+CriticalJNINatives